Neesay/Accessify-Project/README.md

 * In‑page text‑to‑speech (Web Speech API)
 * One‑click paragraph summariser powered by OpenAI GPT‑4o

+And a Learning Zone within the extension that allows you to improve web surfing and digestion of content.

 This README is patterned after my *HorseRaceSimulator* guide—just new content for **Accessify**.

 ---